-The UK REIT will incur a 20% tax charge on the amount equivalent to a PID paid to a corporate shareholder who holds 10% or more of the shares in the UK REIT.
-It is, therefore, usual for the REIT to take steps to discourage such a level of investment (e.g., by amending the company's Articles of Association to prevent such distributions).
+Nevertheless, it is usual for the REIT to take steps to discourage such a level of investment (e.g., by amending the company's Articles of Association to prevent such distributions).

 There are special rules to deal with multiple breaches, which are too detailed to deal with here, but note that in the event of breaches of a number of different requirements in a ten-year period, HMRC can require the group UK REIT or single company UK REIT to leave the REIT regime.